CS2 Skin Bugs – Not Loading / Not Showing Up / Are Black. How To Fix It? [2025]

 Another frequent bug: your weapon appears completely black, like it has no texture loaded at all.
 This can happen at the start of a round or randomly during gameplay.
 Sometimes it’s even worse – the weapon disappears entirely, and you see only floating hands or just empty space where the gun should be.
 This makes it hard to play and looks completely broken.
 These bugs often happen when the game struggles to load textures, usually because of corrupted files, outdated drivers, or shader cache issues.

-Is this a CS2 bug or a system issue?
+Is this a game bug or a system issue?

 In most cases, skin bugs in CS2 are not your fault.
 The game is still being updated and optimized, and some of the problems come directly from how CS2 loads textures and models on the new Source 2 engine.
 That said, not all skin issues are caused by CS2 itself.
 Sometimes your own system settings or outdated files can also cause problems.
 For example: